polesapart/mlog/README.md

 The benefit of the micro logging approach is clear: with traditional logging, 20 bytes would have to be stored and 20 bytes would have to be transmitted; with micro logging, only 1 byte needs to be stored and only 4 bytes need to be transmitted.

+## Dependencies

+For running the provided example: `g++` and `python3`

+If you want to extending/unit test MLOG itself, that is, if you want to run `make` in the top-level directory, you need [Google Test/Google Mock](https://github.com/google/googletest).
+Please adapt paths in Makefile accordingly.

+## Portability

+The code for MLOG is highly portable and should compile with any contemporary C/C++ toolchain. `generate_mlogmap.sh` currently supports extraction of MLOG log symbols from `gcc\g++` map files only.

 ## Usage
 Have a look at the README.md file in `example/`.